 Introduction to wildfires

-Simple, it is the visible part of a combustion.
-A combustion is a chemical reaction of three things: Heat, fuel and Oxygen.
+Simple, it is the visible part of combustion.
+Combustion is a chemical reaction of three things: Heat, Fuel, and Oxygen.
 These three ingredients must be present before a fire can be made and maintained.

 This can be best explained in the fire triangle below.

-This is simply a gas found in air.
-The air we breath contains about 21% of oxygen.
-In fact, only 16% is all that is needed to produce fire.
+This is simply a gas found in the air.
+The air we breathe contains about 21% oxygen.
+Only 16% is all that is needed to produce fire.
 When fuel burns, it reacts with oxygen from the surrounding air.
-This chemical reaction releases heat and other products such as gases, smoke and particles.
+This chemical reaction releases heat and other products such as gases, smoke, and particles.
 This process is known as oxidation.
-This is why some smoke can be very dangerous because depending on what is burning, the gases produced can be very deadly.
+This is why some smoke can be very dangerous because depending on what is burning, the gases produced can be very deadly

 Heat is thermal energy.
-You may not see it, but can feel it.
-Extreme heat of about 617°F will start a fire in the presence of fuel and oxygen.
-Heat eliminates moisture from any nearby fuel, warms the air around and prepares the fire path to accept the fire and make it burn with ease.
+You may not see it but can feel it.
+The extreme heat of about 617°F will start a fire in the presence of fuel and oxygen.
+Heat eliminates moisture from any nearby fuel, warms the air around, and prepares the fire path to accept the fire and make it burn with ease.